blbecker/bckr.me/site/content/slashes/colophon/index.md

 ## IndieWeb

 This website is configured for Indieweb functionality.
 Webmentions are received via [webmention.io](https://webmention.io/).
-If I continue leverage webmentions long-terrm, I may migrate my receiver to my [homelab]( {{< ref "now#Homelab" >}} ) or look at a serverless solution using Cloudflare Workers and some kind of cheap storage.
+If I continue to leverage webmentions long-terrm, I may migrate my receiver to my [homelab]( {{< ref "now#Homelab" >}} ) or look at a serverless solution using Cloudflare Workers and some kind of cheap storage.

 I haven't wired up webmention sending yet, but I plan on utilizing [timmarinin/Webmention](https://github.com/timmarinin/webmention) or [willnorris/webmention](https://github.com/willnorris/webmention) as a Github Actions step after deployment to send webmentions.

 My current theme doesn't include microformats markup out of the box, so I've had to override some layouts.
 So far, this hasn't been too intrusive so maintaining compatibility with upstream shouldn't be too difficult.
-I plan to add shortcodes for microformat markup in posts, but I haven't gotten to that yet.
+I've added shortcodes for some mf2 markup to simplify using them inside content.